lewagon/karr-examples/README.md

 # Le Wagon Examples

-This project links to all the examples presented in [Karr](http://karr.lewagon.org) lectures, as well as some corrections for complicated challenges in [Kitt](http://kitt.lewagon.org).
+- This project links to all the examples presented in [Karr](http://karr.lewagon.org) lectures, as well as some corrections for complicated challenges in [Kitt](http://kitt.lewagon.org).

+- Feel free to enhance or correct any of these repo with pull-requests.
+They are here to live and evolve!

 ## Ruby